kipkorirgideon/wallet-service/README.md

 - `_start_of_today()` builds midnight from `datetime.utcnow()`, so the usage window changes at UTC midnight for every user. `CountryInfo` already carries a timezone field, but it is currently only used for currency lookups.
+- For example, a user in Kampala (UTC+3) who sends money at 1am local time has that usage attributed to the previous UTC day, so it doesn't count against today's limit until the window resets hours later than it should.
 - To fix this, calculate the start of the local day from the user's country timezone instead.

 ## 4. Allow transfers that land exactly on the limit